Skip to main content

 score: 0.74 -> 0.74 = 74%

 💡 Pro Tip: Use scores to build Business Validation Logic for data handling.
 You can use either Veryfi Business Rules or Any Rules Engine you have in-house.
-The minimum recommended threshold is 0.7, but don't rely on it blindly, different use cases can have different thresholds depending on data quality and the endpoint you use.
+The minimum recommended threshold is between 0.7 and 0.9, depending on the strictness of your use case, but don't rely on it blindly; different use cases can have different thresholds depending on data quality and the endpoint you use.
 We recommend making informed decisions backed up by data.

 Things to note